500 grams of Carnaroli rice

-When the broth is ready and lukewarm stir in the saffron.
+When the broth is ready and lukewarm, stir in the Saffron.

-Put half of the butter in a thick-bottomed pan and let it melt then add a bit of extra virgin olive oil.
-Here we open a second parenthesis: the pan for risotto should be a major item in your collection, do not skimp, choose one made with good material, durable and that can transmit the heat evenly.
+Put half of the butter in a thick-bottomed pan and let it melt, then add a bit of extra virgin olive oil.
+Here we open a second parenthesis: the pan for risotto should be a major item in your collection, do not skimp.
+Choose one made with good material, durable and that can transmit the heat evenly.

 Slice the onion finely.

-Put in the casserole and cook gently for 7-8, but be careful to not burn it.
+Put in the casserole and cook gently for 7-8, but be careful not to burn it.
 Add a sprinkle of water if needed.